ranvis/robots-txt-processor/README.md

 - `'ignoreForbidden' => false,`

-  If true, `setResponseCode()` with `401` or `403` is treated as if no robots.txt existed, like Googlebot does, as opposed to robotstxt.org spec.
+  If true, `setResponseCode()` with `401 Unauthorized` or `403 Forbidden` is treated as if no robots.txt existed, like Googlebot does, as opposed to robotstxt.org spec.

 - `'escapedWildcard' => false,`